Keitho08/pands-project/README.md

 # 4. Conclusion

 This README has provided a context to the Iris flower data set, carried out high level and detailed analysis of the dataset and also dived into the world of machine learning.
-A great understanding has been developed of the patterns and characteristics between the variables and species of the iris flower data set which would provide someone insights into the understanding of these particular iris flower species.
-The README explains all the python code associated with the file so that a programmer could pick understand how to use the code and potentially integrate into their own project.
+A great understanding has been developed of the patterns and characteristics between the variables and species of the iris flower data set which would provide someone detailed insights into the understanding of this particular iris flower species.
+The README explains all the python code associated with the file so that a programmer could pick up and understand how to use the code and potentially integrate into their own project.
 Understanding the potential of python to analyse data was appreciated and its benefits over typcial software such as Microsoft excel.
 To set up these graphical outputs in traditional software would take far longer and also there may be limitations in there output.
 Diving into the world of machine learning allowed the learner to understand the power of programming packages such as python and gain an understanding on how large multi national software companies might test their alogorithims.

 # References